 The heat supply of Starokostiantyniv city includes a share of district heating of about 60%.
 There are 171 buildings connected to the district heating system and, among them, 126 buildings are also supplied with centralised domestic hot water.
 Municipal Company “Teplovyk” is the only district heating supplier in Starokostiantyniv.
-It operates 14 boiler houses with total installed heat production capacity at 72 Gcal/h.
+It operates 14 boiler houses with a total installed heat production capacity of 72 Gcal/h.
 The total length of the district heating networks is 31 km.

 Starokostiantyniv Demonstration Project – overview

 The proposed project concerned interconnection of three local distribution systems and modernisation of one of the local production plants with one biofuel boiler for baseload production and one gas boiler for peak load production.
 The existing local pipe distribution network should be converted and most buildings should be connected to the network via individual heating substations.

 The project was interesting from a demonstration point of view as the investment covered a substantial modernisation of generation, distribution and use of district heating in the system, from boiler to pipelines and IHS.
 The introduction of biofuel in combination with decreased thermal losses and higher efficiency would have reduced the use of fossil fuels.
 The upgraded system would have kept some customers without IHSs installations and would have demonstrated a way to combine customers with and without IHS installations.

 The introduction of IHSs in the area would increase the quality of heat delivery to the connected buildings by enabling a heat supply concerning actual heat demand.